alexshore/projects/README.md

 # Projects

 * Contains projects that I want to work on.
-* I would not be surprised if this repo stays virtually empty for a while.
+* I would not be surprised if this repo stays virtually completely empty for a while.

 ## Things I want to put in here